jan-revay/initPC/Windows_1X/MANUAL_INIT_STEPS.md

 ## Desktop icons - organize

+## Install programs that are not in winget

+- Ryzen master
+- AMD chipset drivers
+- AMD adrenaline
+- OCCT + license

 ## Install VMware workstation pro (or VirtualBox)

 ## Tun the initPC script again and check for errors resp. apps that did not install